sboesebeck/morphium/docs/howtos/messaging-implementations.md

   - Broadcast/topic queue: `<queue>` (identical to Standard)
   - Locks: `<queue>_lck` (identical to Standard)
   - Direct messages / answers: `<queue>_dm_<recipientSenderIdCamelCase>` (queue-prefixed, unlike
-    Advanced's shared `dm_<sender>` — so multiple queues never collide on the same DM collection for a given sender id)
+    MultiCollection's shared `dm_<sender>` — so multiple queues never collide on the same DM collection for a given sender id)

-## Migrating Standard → Advanced
+## Migrating Standard → MultiCollection

-Because the storage layout changes, do not mix Standard and Advanced nodes for the same application at the same time.
+Because the storage layout changes, do not mix Standard and MultiCollection nodes for the same application at the same time.

 Recommended approaches
 - Big‑bang switch (simplest):
   - Drain or pause message producers.
   - Stop all consumers (nodes).
-  - Update config: `cfg.messagingSettings().setMessagingImplementation("AdvMessaging")`.
+  - Update config: `cfg.messagingSettings().setMessagingImplementation("MultiCollectionMessaging")`.
   - Start all nodes; verify listeners on expected topics; resume producers.

 - Transitional bridge (optional):
-  - If you must avoid downtime, temporarily run a small bridge process that reads from Standard (`msg`) and republishes into Advanced per‑topic collections using the same `Msg` payloads.
-Switch all nodes to Advanced, then remove the bridge.
+  - If you must avoid downtime, temporarily run a small bridge process that reads from Standard (`msg`) and republishes into MultiCollection per‑topic collections using the same `Msg` payloads.
+Switch all nodes to MultiCollection, then remove the bridge.

 Notes
 - Producers and consumers use the same `MorphiumMessaging` API.
 The change is purely implementation/configuration.
 - Topic names do not change.
-Advanced derives collection names from topics automatically.
+MultiCollection derives collection names from topics automatically.
 - Indexes are ensured automatically by both implementations on startup.
 - Clean‑up: once fully migrated, you may drop the old Standard queue collections (`<queue>`, `<queue>_lck`) after verifying they’re unused.

 ## Migrating Standard → Dual Channel (Beta)

-Same big-bang approach as Standard → Advanced: stop all consumers, switch every node's config to `DualChannelMessaging`, restart.
+Same big-bang approach as Standard → MultiCollection: stop all consumers, switch every node's config to `DualChannelMessaging`, restart.
 Since Dual Channel's broadcast/topic collection layout is identical to Standard's, an even simpler option exists for this specific migration: a rolling restart is tolerable for broadcast/topic traffic (both implementations read/write the same main